MEd in Educational Administration Degree

 Course Description

-The Internship experience and course content bridge program knowledge and skills with a focus on observing, participating, and leading.
+The internship experience and course content bridge program knowledge and skills with a focus on observing, participating, and leading.
 Principal candidates will apply building-level leadership skills in a clinical practice designed to facilitate the candidate's ultimate success in improving the outcomes for all students as a school leader.
-The timeliness of the Internship promotes the authentic learning application of Block 3 tasks at a level of competence needed to ensure effective school leadership.
-Practicum/field experience hours: 90.
+Practicum/field experience hours: 100.
 Fingerprint clearance required.
-Prerequisites: EAD-529, EAD-530, EAD-533, and EAD-536.
+Prerequisites: Successful completion of all courses in POS and content area; a 3.0 GPA and approval and placement by College of Education Office of Field Experience.

 Locations